JocaPC/jquery-view-engine/docs/index.md

-# JOVN - JQuery Orthodox View eNgine
+# JOVN - JQuery Ordinary View eNgine

+Do you need just a simple, ordinary view engine that will bind JSON data to the HTML view?
 **JOVN** is probably the simplest possible JavaScript View Engine that you can find, and I hope that next-gen view engines will follow this usage pattern. **JOVN** has the following characteristics:

--   **Easy to learn** – There are not custom syntax, placeholders, rules, or constraints.
+-   **Easy to learn** – There are no custom syntax, placeholders, rules, or constraints.
 If you know HTML, then you probably already know how to use this view engine.
+-   **Unobtrusive** - you don't need to mix pure HTML code with some custom directives.
+You can bind data to view using ordinary classes, names, and id attributes.
+The goal is to have full separation of pute UI code from actions.
 -   **Smart** - has built-in logic that automatically recognizes template elements by type and figure-out how to populate values into the elements.
 It knows when to set inner text, value, select the option, or repeat the template without some explicit **for** directive.
 -   **Cross-browser** - it is based on JQuery library, so it will work on any browser that is supported by JQuery.
 -   **Small** - 1.2KB minified.

 There are no frameworks, or custom templating syntax.
 Just write the standard/plan HTML code that you want to show in the browser, take your JavaScript object that contains data and bind them.

+> This might be perfect choice if you are using some templates such as [bootstrap](https://getbootstrap.com).
+You can take original templates from bootstrap examples, place them in your page and just bind data to them without any modification in the original template code.

-**JOVN** is something that I see as the right way (or **Orthodox** - from Greek *ὀρθοδοξία*, orthodoxia – "right opinion") to design client-side view engine from the **front-end developer perspective**.
+**JOVN** is something that I see as the right way to design client-side view engine from the **front-end developer perspective**.
 I believe that a view engine needs to be simple and easy to learn because it is not an *equation solver*, it should handle all tedious rules for binding that we constantly use in the scripts, and it should make our life easier.

 First, you need a plain HTML that represents a template:
 ```html